Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: Model and Problem Formulation

 \subsection{Problem Formulation}

 Consider that an AUV is operating in a 3D obstacle-free environment subject to currents.
-The paths to be followed is defined by the straight-lines connecting successive waypoints in a given set of waypoints $\mathcal{WP}\triangleq\{WP_i \in \mathbb{R}^3 ,\; i = 0,...,N_w \}$, where $WP_i = (WP^x_i,WP^y_i,WP^z_i)$ contains the $x$, $y$, and $z$ locations of a waypoint, and $N_w$ is the total number of waypoints. $WP_0$ corresponds to the initial vehicle location.
-The initial relative velocities of the vehicle are zeros, and its initial heading is towards $WP_1$.
+The paths to be followed is defined by the straight-lines connecting successive waypoints in a given set of waypoints $\mathcal{WP}\triangleq\{\text{WP}_i \in \mathbb{R}^3 ,\; i = 0,...,N_w \}$, where $\text{WP}_i = (\text{WP}^x_i,\text{WP}^y_i,\text{WP}^z_i)$ contains the $x$, $y$, and $z$ locations of a waypoint, and $N_w$ is the total number of waypoints. $\text{WP}_0$ corresponds to the initial vehicle location.
 The objective of the 3D energy-optimal path-following control of AUVs is to find the sequences of thrusts $\{ T^i\}$ that (i) ensures the path following in 3D spaces and (ii) minimize the total propulsion energy.
-In this study, we assume that there will be negligible error in the knowledge of vehicle states and ocean current velocities at the vehicle location, which can be achieved by using advanced sensor fusion algorithms and appropriate sensors~\cite{hegrenaes2011model,medagoda2016mid}.
+In this study, we assume that there will be negligible error in the knowledge of vehicle states and ocean current velocities at the vehicle location, which can be achieved using advanced sensor fusion algorithms and appropriate sensors~\cite{hegrenaes2011model}.